Leather Sofa VS Fabric Sofa, Which Is Better?

 Our take: Leather sofas

 Our take: It depends.
 What kind of look are you going after?
-If you like something clean and matte, fabrics in solid colours work great as a complement.
+If you like something clean and matte, fabrics in solid colours work great as a compliment.
 For something timeless, sleek (and slightly masculine), A leather sofa may be a better choice.
 Why not see how leather and fabric sofas set the tone for these homes before deciding on one?

 The leather sofas are hypoallergenic, which makes them appropriate for people with allergies.
 Unlike fabric, leather doesn’t accumulate dust mites, pet dander, and other allergens easily.
-In case of allergies, you need to turn professional cleaning or take care of the furniture regularly.
-With the leather sofa you will save effort, money and time.
+In the case of allergies, you need to turn professional cleaning or take care of the furniture regularly.
+With the leather sofa, you will save effort, money and time.

 Our take: Leather sofas